-- (a) By no later than 30 January each year, AEMO must publish: - (1) a document that sets out the NTNDP inputs that it proposes to use for the preparation or revision of the NTNDP for the following calendar year; and - (2) a document (the statement of material issues): - (i) summarising the issues AEMO considers to be the material issues involved in the preparation or revision of the NTNDP for the following calendar year; and - (ii) giving an indication of AEMO's preliminary views on how those issues should be resolved. - (b) At the same time as it publishes the documents referred to in paragraph (a), AEMO must publish an invitation for written submissions to be made to AEMO within a period (at least 30 business days) specified in the invitation on: - (1) the proposed NTNDP inputs; and - (2) the content of the NTNDP as it applies for the current year, including the location of the current and potential national transmission flow paths identified in the NTNDP; and - (3) the issues raised in the statement of material issues. - (c) A person may make a written submission to AEMO on the proposed NTNDP inputs, the content of the NTNDP as it applies for the current year, or an issue raised in the statement of material issues within the period specified in the invitation.
+- (a) By no later than 30 January each year, AEMO must publish: - (1) a document that sets out the NTNDP inputs that it proposes to use for the preparation or revision of the NTNDP for the following calendar year; and - (2) a document (the statement of material issues): - (i) summarising the issues AEMO considers to be the material issues involved in the preparation or revision of the NTNDP for the following calendar year; and - (ii) giving an indication of AEMO's preliminary views on how those issues should be resolved; and - (3) the inertia requirements methodology and the system strength requirements methodology. - (b) At the same time as it publishes the documents referred to in paragraph (a), AEMO must publish an invitation for written submissions to be made to AEMO within a period (at least 30 business days) specified in the invitation on: - (1) the proposed NTNDP inputs; and - (2) the content of the NTNDP as it applies for the current year, including the location of the current and potential national transmission flow paths identified in the NTNDP; and - (3) the issues raised in the statement of material issues; and - (4) the inertia requirements methodology and the system strength requirements methodology.

+(c) A person may make a written submission to AEMO on the proposed NTNDP inputs, the content of the NTNDP as it applies for the current year, the inertia requirements methodology, the system strength requirements methodology or an issue raised in the statement of material issues within the period specified in the invitation.